Anmol-Gup/course-rest-api/README.md

 # NodeJS REST API

-This api is made with NodeJS, ExpressJS & MongoDB to store course details.
+This is a basic API made with NodeJS, ExpressJS & MongoDB to store course details.